rileyhales/pyrch/README.md

 # pyrch

-The `rch` python package contains various utility functions which were packaged for the convenience and ease of portability to the author.
+The `rch` python package contains various functions packaged for the convenience and ease of portability to the author.